Ricky Manning: Oakland Raiders

-Manning signed with the Oakland Raiders on August 15, 2009 after the team released tight end John Paul Foschi.
+Manning signed with the Oakland Raiders on August 15, 2009, after the team released tight end John Paul Foschi.
 Manning was released on August 24.

 Legal troubles

 In 2002 Manning was convicted of assault as a result of a fight with cheerleaders Brian Herbert and Seth Spiker outside a Westwood bar.
 Originally charged with two counts of felony assault, Manning pleaded not guilty to one count and the other count was dismissed.
 He received probation.

 On April 23, 2006, Manning attacked Soroush Sabzi, in a Denny's restaurant after first teasing him for working on a laptop computer.
 He was charged with assault with a deadly weapon.
-(Two days before the incident, the Bears had signed Manning to $21 million offer sheet.
-In light of the assault charge, the Panthers declined to match Chicago's offer and Manning signed with the Bears.)
+Two days before the incident, the Bears had signed Manning to a $21 million offer sheet.
+In light of the assault charge, the Panthers declined to match Chicago's offer and Manning signed with the Bears.

 Facing up to 4 years in prison, Manning pleaded no contest in September 2006 to felony assault in exchange for another probation deal.
 Later, Manning proclaimed his innocence.
 He acknowledged having words with the victim then pushing him in the head—but after that, according to him, his former UCLA teammates did the damage.
 "Yeah, I did it" explained Manning (AP report).
 "If I don't plea to this I have to go through trial.
 We're in season now.
 Then I'd have to put it in the hands of a jury.
 There are tons of things that can happen with a jury...
 I just can't risk that."

 The NFL suspended him for one game for this, his second felony assault conviction.

 Coaching career

+Early career

 In 2012 Manning was hired to coach his high school alma mater's varsity football team.
-He was the Head Coach of the Edison High Tigers, in Fresno, California, for just one year.
+He was the head coach of the Edison High Tigers, in Fresno, California, for just one year.
 From there Manning went on to coach 2 seasons at Fresno City College as defensive backs and special teams coach before going back to school at Fresno State and working as a graduate assistant.

 Seattle Seahawks

-In 2016 Manning was hired as an Assistant Coach with the Seattle Seahawks.
+In 2016, Manning was hired as an assistant coach with the Seattle Seahawks.
 It was announced in February 2018, that Manning would not return to the Seahawks for the 2018 season.